richardwebs/gps-test/README.md

 8. The `INotificationMessage` interface doesn't belong in the Models folder.
 9. Make controller methods either properly `async` or just take the `async` away for the time being because it is confusing.
 10. The service classes: `SmsNotificationMessage`, `INotificationMessage` and `EmailNotificationMessage` belong in the Services folder.
 They also have confusing names, rename appropriately.
+11. Aim for full coverage of tests in combinations of integration tests and unit tests.
+12. Lowest classes in the hierarchy (repositories, providers, adapters) will typically have integration tests because there is nothing important to mock.
+Service classes further up the chain (managers, helpers) and controllers will typically be unit tested because there will be more injected classes to mock.